houseabsolute/test-class-moose/README.md

     # do something
     $test_suite->runtests;

-Note that in reality, the above is equivalent to:
+Note that in reality, the above is sort of equivalent to:

     my $test_suite = Test::Class::Moose->new({
         configuration => Test::Class::Moose::Config->new({